Steroid inhalers, also called corticosteroid inhalers, are anti-inflammatory sprays or powders that you breathe in.

 This can help reduce symptoms of asthma and COPD, such as wheezing and shortness of breath.

-Steroid inhalers are different to the anabolic steroids used by athletes and body builders to improve their performance.
+Steroid inhalers are different to the anabolic steroids that some people use illegally to increase their muscle mass.